Trent Tucker: Playoffs

-The Trent Tucker Rule
+The "Trent Tucker Rule"

 On January 15, 1990, when Tucker was with New York, with 0.1 of a second remaining in a game against the Chicago Bulls, he got off a wild three-point shot before the buzzer and made the basket.
 The shot counted and the Knicks won.
-After Bulls' coach Phil Jackson vociferously complained following the game, the NBA immediately established a rule, which states that 0.3 needs to be on the clock in order for a player to get a shot off whether they make it or not.
+Bulls' coach Phil Jackson vociferously complained following the game, arguing that it was not physically possible to catch and shoot in 0.1 seconds.
+While the Bulls' protest failed, the NBA subsequently added a rule which states that at least 0.3 seconds needs to be on the clock in order for a player to get a shot off whether they make it or not.
 Inside of 0.3 seconds, only a tip-in or a high lob would count.

-This rule is also used in 3x3 basketball.

 Post-playing career

 After retiring, Tucker worked as a broadcast analyst for Minnesota Timberwolves basketball games.
 He currently works for KFAN radio.
 Tucker has also been an active philanthropist; he founded the Trent Tucker Non-Profit Organization in 1998.
 On April 15, 2013, Trent began his duties as Director of District Athletics for the Minneapolis, MN Public School District.

-Tucker, however, resigned from his post as Director of District Athletics for the Minneapolis, MN Public School District on February 9, 2018 after "he didn’t see eye-to-eye with new district leadership."
+Tucker, however, resigned from his post as Director of District Athletics for the Minneapolis, MN Public School District on February 9, 2018, after "he didn’t see eye-to-eye with new district leadership."